Higher Degrees in English

 The Graduate Program in English leads to the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
 The AM is an integral part of the doctoral program, and therefore only students who intend to pursue the PhD are eligible for admission to the Graduate Program in English.

 The program takes from four to seven years to complete, with the majority finishing in five or six years.
-The first two years are devoted to coursework and to preparation for the PhD Qualifying Exam (the “General” exam) at the beginning of the second year.
+The first two years are devoted to coursework and, in the first year, to preparation for the PhD Qualifying Exam (the “General” exam) at the beginning of the second year.
 The second and third years are devoted to preparing for the Dissertation Qualifying Exam (the “Field” exam) and writing the Dissertation Prospectus.
-The fourth, fifth and, where necessary, sixth years are spent completing the doctoral dissertation.
+The fourth, fifth, and sixth years are spent completing the doctoral dissertation.
 From the third year until the final year (when they are generally supported by Dissertation Completion Fellowships), students also devote time to teaching and to developing teaching skills.
 Students with prior graduate training or those with a demonstrated ability may complete their dissertations in the fourth or fifth years.
 Students are strongly discouraged from taking more than seven years to complete the program except under the most exceptional circumstances.

 The program aims to provide the PhD candidate with a broad knowledge of the field of English, including critical and cultural theory.
 Additional important skills include facility with the tools of scholarship—ancient and modern foreign languages, bibliographic procedures, and textual and editorial methods.
 The program also emphasizes the ability to write well, to do solid and innovative scholarly and critical work in a specialized field or fields, to teach effectively, and to make articulate presentations at conferences, seminars, and symposia.